 A hallmark of Jonathon’s research is collaboration with researchers from related fields.
-These collaborations have resulted in better understanding of biometric algorithm performance and the relationship between human and algorithm face recognition accuracy.
+These collaborations have resulted in a better understanding of biometric algorithm performance and the relationship between human and algorithm face recognition accuracy.

 In law enforcement, border control, and security, humans perform face recognition.
-To assess the ability of technology to complement or perform face recognition task, it is necessary to know the relative accuracy of machines and humans.
+To assess the ability of technology to complement or perform face recognition tasks, it is necessary to know the relative accuracy of machines and humans.
 Working with collaborators, Jonathon pioneered the development of methods to compare human and machine performance and systematically incorporated measuring human performance into face recognition competitions.
-This line of research showed that face recognition algorithms accuracy can vary by race and led to calls to test face recognition systems for racial bias.
+This line of research showed that face recognition algorithms' accuracy can vary by race and led to calls to test face recognition systems for racial bias.
 In the wake of the National Academies report on Forensics Sciences, this work was adapted to measuring the accuracy of facial forensic examiners and people with superior face recognition ability—facial super-recognizers.
 This research confirmed that facial forensic examiners and super-recognizers have superior face recognition ability.

 In addition to working for NIST since 1997, Dr. Phillips was assigned to the Defense Advanced Projects Agency (DARPA) as a program manager, from 2000-2004.
 From 2002-2012, he served on the Executive Office of the President (White House) National Science and Technology Council Subcommittee on Biometrics.
 His work has been reported in print media of record including the New York Times and the Economist.
 He has appeared on NPR’s ScienceFriday.
 Discover magazine stated, “P. Jonathon Phillips is considered the most influential scientist in facial recognition.”
 He was an Associate Editor for the IEEE Trans. on Pattern Analysis and Machine Intelligence and guest editor of a special issue of the Proceedings of the IEEE on biometrics.